Brooks Adrenaline ASR 11 GTX Review Facts

 , and technical trails.
 The shoe is waterproof which allows runners to go over wet terrain, but they should be careful when going over slippery terrain.

 This is a slightly expensive shoe, costing up to one-and-a-half times the price of an average running shoe when it was initially released.
 The stability features that prevent over-pronation and the durability features that allow runners to go on trails make it so that many people are willing to pay the extra cost.
-This has been discontinued and is not a latest edition shoe, so prices can range from one-third the MSRP value up to full price.
-Availability is extremely limited due to being discontinued; most sizes are unavailable and the ones that are have a few pairs or less in stock.
+This has been discontinued and is not a latest-edition shoe, so prices can range from one-third the MSRP value up to full price.
+Availability is extremely limited due to being discontinued; most sizes are unavailable and the ones that are not have a few pairs or less in stock.

 The outsole uses diamond- and rectangular-shaped lugs in order to provide traction on a variety of surfaces.
 Runners can go on pavement, asphalt, concrete, hard or soft dirt, uphill or downhill, and safely push off and land.
 The shoe does not have spikes, so users will slide if they try to go on snow or ice.
 Some testers were able to successfully go on some slightly slippery surfaces without any problems.